-Since September 2015 the laboratory has been run by Nicolas Berland, Professor in management at Université Paris-Dauphine.
-In 2017, it includes no fewer than 95 research and teaching staff members, including researchers from the CNRS, as well as 109 Ph.D. students and 8 postdocs.
+Since January 2018 the laboratory has been run by Valérie Guillard, Professor at Université Paris-Dauphine.
+In 2019, it includes no fewer than 95 research and teaching staff members, including researchers from the CNRS, as well as 109 Ph.D. students and 8 postdocs.

 The activities of DRM are structured around 3 units offering 5 research programmes: